benjholla/benjholla.github.io/_posts/2017-8-9-mac-and-cheese.md

 ---
 layout: post
 title: Ultimate Mac and Cheese Bake
-draft: true
+draft: false
 ---

 This blog post details a recipe I have been refining for what I believe to be the ultimate Mac and Cheese dish.

 ## Inspiration

-It all started about a year ago when I picked up a [Cracker Barrel brand Baked Macaroni and Cheese kit](https://www.amazon.com/s/?ref=nb_sb_noss?url=search-alias%3Daps&field-keywords=Cracker+Barrel+brand+Baked+Macaroni+and+Cheese), which is basically just a fancy version of the standard [Velveeta macaroni and cheese dinner](https://www.amazon.com/s/?ref=nb_sb_ss_i_3_3?url=search-alias%3Dgrocery&field-keywords=velvetta+mac+and+cheese).
+It all started one day when I picked up a [Cracker Barrel brand Baked Macaroni and Cheese kit](https://www.amazon.com/s/?ref=nb_sb_noss?url=search-alias%3Daps&field-keywords=Cracker+Barrel+brand+Baked+Macaroni+and+Cheese), which is basically just a fancy version of the standard [Velveeta macaroni and cheese dinner](https://www.amazon.com/s/?ref=nb_sb_ss_i_3_3?url=search-alias%3Dgrocery&field-keywords=velvetta+mac+and+cheese).
 The breadcrumbs and garlic seasoning were a nice touch, but what really got me thinking was the idea of baking the mac and cheese dish.

 <p>
   <center>